-"He never even mentioned it," Rank said.
+But Rank said she was amazed that the acting governor didn't urge lawmakers to pass some sort of package for new drilling regulations."He never even mentioned it," Rank said.
 "That's a slight of what I would consider good efforts by DEP to address the problems that we all know exist."
 Reach Ken Ward Jr. at firstname.lastname@example.org or 304-348-1702.